jcm-ai/Clifford-Chance-Cyber-Security-Global-Virtual-Internship/README.md

 ## There are three modules in the programme.

-    • Task 1 - Practical guidance on an ICO Dawn Raid.
+- **Task 1:** - Practical guidance on an ICO Dawn Raid.
 Developing practical guidance for a client on how to respond in the event of an ICO Dawn Raid

-    • Task 2 - Assess the legal situation after a data leak and take the necessary steps.
+- **Task 2:** - Assess the legal situation after a data leak and take the necessary steps.
 Communicating on a personal data breach

-    • Task 3 - Respond to a data-related damages claim.
+- **Task 3:** - Respond to a data-related damages claim.
 Advising on litigation strategy

 # ♦ Task 1 - Practical guidance on an ICO Dawn Raid.
-    Developing practical guidance for a client on how to respond in the event of an ICO Dawn Raid
+_Developing practical guidance for a client on how to respond in the event of an ICO Dawn Raid_

 **Here is the background information on this Task 1**